7 untrue myths about Homewise

 This is one of the most common myths we are asked about.
 The fact is, Homewise do not own any of the properties you see listed online.
 In the same way that other estate agents don’t own the properties they advertise, we are simply advertising the property for sale at a reduceded price for people aged over sixty.
 This is an easy way for vendors to get an extra advert online for their property and to potentially a reach a new audience.

 If you’re under sixty or not interested in securing a home with our saving, then you can still purchase the property at the full market value through the local estate agents, and you’ll find their details in the property listing information.

 Are you searching for properties online through Rightmove and Zoopla?
 Did you know you can remove Homewise properties from your search results?
 Just filter out ‘retirement properties’ and our listings will be excluded from your results.
 You won’t miss any listings as the local agent selling the property will also advertise the property at the full market value, you’ll just see more relevant results for your search.

 Myth 2 - Homewise is raising the market price of properties

-The online listings you see are advertised with a discounted guide price for buyers over 60 years old looking to use our Home for Life Plan.
-This guide price is based on our average customer and your discount may be higher or lower than the advertised guide price.
+The online listings you see are advertised with a reduced guide price for home movers over 60 years old looking to use our Home for Life Plan.
+This guide price is based on our average customer and your saving may be higher or lower than the advertised guide price.

-Would you like to know what your discount could be?
+Would you like to know what your saving could be?
 Speak to our Customer Service Consultants today on 0800 043 4488 and they’ll be able to calculate your bespoke quote over the phone!